-This page describes how Anthos Config Management applies configs to namespaces in your clusters in a hierarchy, based on the structure of the repo.
+This page describes how Config Sync applies configs to namespaces in your clusters in a hierarchy, based on the structure of the hierarchical repo.
 You can also learn about Configuring namespaces and namespace-scoped objects.
 For unstructured repos, you can use Hierarchy Controller for similar functionality.

 How namespace inheritance works

-One of the most powerful aspects of Anthos Config Management is the ability to apply configs to groups of namespaces automatically, in all the clusters where those namespaces exist (or should exist), based on where the configs are located in the repo.
+One of the most powerful aspects of Config Sync is the ability to apply configs to groups of namespaces automatically, in all the clusters where those namespaces exist (or should exist), based on where the configs are located in a hierarchical repo.

-Anthos Config Management introduces a notion of inheritance in the
+Config Sync introduces a notion of inheritance in the

 directory of the repo and all its subdirectories.
 Configs in other directories